No. 47 Squadron RAF: Interwar

-In July 1936 the squadron re-equipped with the Vickers Vincent, although some float-equipped Gordons were kept until June 1939.
-In June 1939 the squadron started to operate the Vickers Wellesley monoplane, retaining a flight of Vincents for Army co-operation purposes.
+Second World War

+East Africa and the Mediterranean (1939–1944)

 To counter Italian forces entering the war the squadron moved north to Erkowit and flew its first combat mission of the Second World War against Asmara airfield in Eritrea on 11 June 1940.
 The Vincent equipped D Flight was split off to form No. 430 Flight in August 1940, that flight continuing in support of Orde Wingate's Gideon Force.
 In December 1940, 14 Squadron, which had re-equipped with Bristol Blenheims, passed its old Wellesleys on to 47 Squadron, helping to restore the squadron's strength (47 Squadron had already lost 36 Wellesleys to enemy action, accidents or mechanical failure).
 The squadron was further reinforced in April 1941, when it received Wellesleys from 223 Squadron when that squadron reequipped with Martin Marylands, with 47 Squadron becoming the only Wellesley-equipped unit operating over East Africa.
 47 Squadron continued to bomb Italian forces in Eritrea until they surrendered in May 1941, and then flying operations in support of British and Commonwealth forces in Ethiopia, including dropping supplies to allied troops, until the final Italian surrender in Gondar in November 1941.

-The squadron moved to Egypt using the now old Wellesleys in anti-submarine patrols around the eastern Mediterranean, while in July 1942 it acquired a detachment of Bristol Beaufort torpedo bombers from 42 Squadron.
+The squadron moved to Egypt using the now old Wellesleys in anti-submarine patrols in RAF Kasfareet, while in July 1942 it acquired a detachment of Bristol Beaufort torpedo bombers from 42 Squadron.
 It flew its first anti-shipping strikes against enemy convoys supplying the Afrika Korps in Libya on 8 October 1942.
 It carried on operating Beauforts on anti-shipping as well as convoy escort duties until 1943.
 In June 1943 the Squadron, by now based in Tunisia, re-equipped with Bristol Beaufighters.
 Now better equipped at striking against enemy shipping, they carried out armed reconnaissance in different areas of the Mediterranean and Aegean sea looking for shipping to attack.

-1944–1946 India and the Far East
+India and the Far East (1944–1945)

 The squadron moved with the Beaufighters to India in March 1944, re-equipping with de Havilland Mosquitos in October that year.
 This was not a success as the Mosquito was almost immediately grounded owing to failures of the wooden structure due to the hot and humid Indian climate, and it re-acquired the Beaufighter in November.
 They were soon supporting operations in Burma in both day and night attacks with rockets.
 The squadron partly re-equipped with Mosquitos in February 1945, with both its Beaufighters and Mosquitos being heavily used to support General Slim's 14th Army in its attack against Mandalay.
 It completely re-equipped with Mosquitos in April 1945, continuing operations against Japanese forces until the end of the war.
 After the war it moved to Java to operate against Indonesian nationalist forces but it was disbanded at Butterworth on 21 March 1946.